kavita-mahato/Task_Manager/README.md

 ## 🎮 Usage Guide

 ### Adding Tasks
-1. Click on the task input field or press `Ctrl+N`
+1. Click on the task input field
 2. Type your task description
 3. Click the `+` button or press `Enter` to expand task details
 4. Set due date, priority level, and project category